top of page

 Mediation & Conflict Solutions

-Mediation and Conflict Solutions works to help people "who want to solve their own issues efficiently and effectively, without using the formal court system."
-MCS offers a range of options for how mediations are conducted to fit each individual situation.
-They operate all over Southeastern Minnesota, including remote options.
+MCS works with people across southeast Minnesota who want to solve their own issues efficiently and effectively, without using the formal court system.
+They offer a variety of mediation structures, including remote options.

 Food Access